 Denmark will be holding their long-running national selection show, Dansk Melodi Grand Prix, on 5 March.

 Eesti Laul, the Estonian national selection show, will undergo significant changes this year.
-There will now be four quarter-finals in November , with 40 songs (as music videos rather than live performances) presented across the shows.
+Quarter-finals are taking place in November, with 40 songs (as music videos rather than live performances) presented across the shows.
 20 songs will progress to the live semi-finals on 3 and 5 February, and a grand final of 10 songs on 12 February.

-The Finnish national selection, Uuden Musiikin Kilpailu, will take place in February.
+The Finnish national selection, Uuden Musiikin Kilpailu, will take place on 26 February.